eccomaggio/art_cats/README.md

 To do:

-- fix headers when you add first record
+- DONE: fix headers when you add first record
 - add fixed min lengths to input boxes so they don't jump around when filled with long records

 - DONE - add in validation (but how to deal with jumping between records?): ">> Choose" / isbn / notify / hold for /